 Effective July 1, 2016, UCRP was amended to provide a new tier of pension benefits under the Retirement Choice Program.
-The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$124,180 for 2019 (\$149,016 for members not coordinated with Social Security), plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC \$401(a)(17) compensation limit (IRC compensation limit),\$280,000 for calendar year 2019 and \$275,000 for calendar year 2018; or (2) Savings Choice, which is a defined contribution plan-only option on eligible pay up to the IRC compensation limit.
+The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act of 2013 (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$124,180 for fiscal year 2020 and \$121,388 for fiscal year 2019, plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC §401(a) (17) compensation limit (IRC compensation limit), \$280,000 for fiscal year 2020 and \$275,000 for fiscal year 2019; or (2) Savings Choice, which is a defined contribution plan-only option on eligible pay up to the IRC compensation limit.

-On behalf of employees who participate in Savings Choice, the University also contributes 6.0 percent on eligible pay up to the IRC compensation limit into UCRP toward the unfunded liability.
+On behalf of employees who participate in Savings Choice, the University also contributes 6.0 percent for fiscal year 2020 and 6.0 percent for fiscal year 2019 on eligible pay up to the IRC compensation limit into UCRP toward the unfunded liability.